atooms-mirror/atooms/README.md

 Features
 --------

-- Focus on expressive, natural interface
+- Focus on a simple and expressive interface
-- API refined over 10+ years towards consistency
+- API refined over the years towards consistency
 - Modular and extensible design via namespace packages
+- Semantic versioning - for what is worth
-- In-house codes and custom trajectory formats are first-class citizens
+- Easy to interface: in-house codes and custom formats are first-class citizens
-- Support for third-party simulation backends, with a focus on GPU codes
+- Support for efficient simulation backends, with a focus on GPU codes

 Documentation
 -------------